Glutathione Injection: Important Safety Information

 - Allergic Reactions

-some text- Itching, rash, hives, shortness of breath, or swelling of the face, lips, tongue, or throat.
+- Itching, rash, hives, shortness of breath, or swelling of the face, lips, tongue, or throat.

 - Seek immediate medical attention if you suspect a serious allergic reaction (anaphylaxis).